Topic: Finding A Mentor Or Coach

 Are you starting a business in Ireland and confused whether you should set up as a sole trader or a limited company?

 Join our free monthly webinar for startups and check out our helpful guides and checklists on starting your new business in Ireland.
-We have a checklist for sole traders and a guide for setting up your limited company in Ireland.
+We also have a checklist for sole traders and an expert guidefor for setting up a Limited Company in Ireland

 Accountant Online is a firm of award-winning Chartered Accountants serving Ireland and the UK.
 Get in touch on 01 9059364 or send an email to firstname.lastname@example.org